pointOfive/Home/Analysis/README.md

 the p-value; rather, as is quickly seen via some simulation experiements, the p-value does not have an direct correlation with the proportion of null hypotheses that are true at a given p-value level.

+### Interactive simulation

 The following interactive dashboard shows the correlation of p-value and null hypotheses truthfulness by plotting the proportion of true null hypotheses rejected at a given p-value level.
 The relevant setting are:

-- proportion of null hypotheses that are false (which is user defined input)
+- proportion of null hypotheses that are false [user defined input]
 - the distribution of effect sizes under the alternative hypotheses (which is taken to be uniformly random)